Graphis Inc.: History

 Graphis was founded in 1944 by Walter Herdeg and Dr. Walter Amstutz in Zurich, Switzerland.
 The magazine was started with the September/October 1944 issue.
+It was published six times a year and contained text in French, German and English.

 In 1986, B. Martin Pedersen purchased the company from Mr. Herdeg and later moved the headquarters to New York City.
-The Annuals were redefined and new books were added to the roster, including New Talent (student work), Typography, Branding, Logo & Letterhead, amongst others.
+The Annuals were redefined, and new books were added to the roster, including New Talent (student work), Typography, Branding, Logo & Letterhead, among others..